Publication Ethics and Publication Malpractice Stateme

 Originality and plagiarism

-SRLS doesn’t tolerate plagiarism/self-plagiarism in any form, so the first immediate action after receiving a paper will be scanning the MS by suitable plagiarism checkers such as http://crosscheck.scitech.info/.
+SRLS doesn’t tolerate plagiarism/self-plagiarism in any form, so the first immediate action after receiving a paper will be scanning the MS by suitable plagiarism checkers such as iThenticate Plagiarism Detection Software.
 Authors need to ensure that the written text is entirely original, and follows a proper way of citations if they have used the work and/or words of others.
 Plagiarism is the practice of taking someone else's work or ideas and passing them off as one's own.
 Based on a definition presented by Oxford University plagiarism is ‘Plagiarism is presenting work or ideas from another source as your own, with or without consent of the original author, by incorporating it into your work without full acknowledgement.
 All published and unpublished material, whether in manuscript, printed or electronic form, is covered under this definition, as is the use of material generated wholly or in part through the use of artificial intelligence (save when the use of Artificial Intelligence - AI for assessment has received prior authorisation e.g. as a reasonable adjustment for a student’s disability).
 Plagiarism can also include re-using your own work without citation.
 Under the regulations for examinations, intentional or reckless plagiarism is a disciplinary offence’.
 For more information please refer to the Oxford University webpage as follows:

 https://www.ox.ac.uk/students/academic/guidance/skills/plagiarism

-Scientific Reports in Life Sciences follows the Committee on Publication Ethics (COPE) guidelines.
-As such, this journal follows the COPE Code of Conduct and Best Practice Guidelines for Journal Editors and the Code of Conduct for Journal Publishers.
+As such, this journal follows the COPE Code of Conduct and Best Practice Guidelines for Journal Editors (https://doi.org/10.24318/cope.2019.1.8) and the Code of Conduct for Journal Publishers.
 As SRLS publish papers on medical-related issues as well, it is highly recommended that medical case reports should be consistence with COPE guidance.
-For access to the PDF version of COPE guidance, in case the provided link doesnt work, please click on this LINK

 Copyright transfer and authorship